Early modern Europe: Reformation

-Church of England
+The Protestant Reformation was a reform-oriented schism from the Roman Catholic Church initiated by Martin Luther and continued by John Calvin, Huldrych Zwingli, and other early Protestant Reformers.
+It is typically dated from 1517 - when Luther posted his 95 Theses criticizing the practice of indulgences to the door of the Castle Church in Wittenberg, Germany - to the Peace of Westphalia, which ended the Thirty Years' War (1618–1648).
+The four most important traditions to emerge directly from the Reformation were Lutheranism, the Reformed (also called Calvinist or Presbyterian) tradition, Anglicanism, and the Anabaptists.
+Subsequent Protestant churches generally trace their roots back to these initial four schools of the Reformation.
+The Radical Reformation also gave rise to the Anabaptist, Moravian and other Pietistic movements.
+The core motivation behind the Reformation was theological, though many other factors played a part, including the rise of nationalism, the Western Schism that eroded faith in the Papacy, the perceived corruption of the Roman Curia, the impact of humanism, and the new learning of the Renaissance that questioned much traditional thought.

 Henry VIII broke England's ties with the Catholic Church, becoming the sole head of the English Church.

 The Reformation reshaped the Church of England decisively after 1547.
 The separation of the Church of England (or Anglican Church) from Rome under Henry VIII, beginning in 1529 and completed in 1537, brought England alongside this broad Reformation movement; however, religious changes in the English national church proceeded more conservatively than elsewhere in Europe.
 Reformers in the Church of England alternated, for decades, between sympathies for ancient Catholic tradition and more Reformed principles, gradually developing, within the context of robustly Protestant doctrine, a tradition considered a middle way (via media) between the Roman Catholic and Protestant traditions.

-Consequences of the Protestant Reformation

-The following outcomes of the Protestant Reformation regarding human capital formation, the Protestant ethic, economic development, governance, and "dark" outcomes have been identified by scholars.